Rainbow767/Rainbow767/README.md

 - 👋 Hi, I’m Rain
 - 👀 I’m interested in Game-Dev, Search Engines,...
-- 🌱 I’m currently learning Game-Dev
+- 🌱 I’m currently learning accounting :D

 <!---
 Rainbow767/Rainbow767 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.